Missions of Love: Manga

 Missions of Love was first serialized in the monthly Shōjo magazine Nakayoshi in June 2009, and ended in 2015 with the June 3rd issue.
-Parts of the series were also issued in the quarterly magazine counterpart Nakayoshi Lovely from December 17, 2009 to March 17, 2010.
+Parts of the series were also issued in the quarterly magazine counterpart Nakayoshi Lovely from December 17, 2009, to March 17, 2010.
 In all, nineteen bound volumes were published by Kodansha.
 Following the end of the main series, an extra edition was published in the August, 2015 issue of Nakayoshi.
 In addition to the manga, on February 6, 2012, a drama CD was released by Kodansha through the recording studio Rakuonsha.
 The script was written by Natsuko Takahashi.
 The CD was bundled with a limited edition version of the eighth manga volume, and is based on events that take place in the first four volumes.
 In 2018, Toyama wrote a short continuation titled Missions of Love: Couple Arc (わたしに××しなさい！ カップル編, Watashi ni Shinasai!
 Kappuru-hen) which serialized in Nakayoshi from March to June, 2018.
 This was done to promote a live action film that was released during the summer.

 On April 23, 2012, it was announced that American subsidiary Kodansha USA had licensed the series for release in North America.
-All nineteen volumes were released in a span that lasted from November 6, 2012 to December 10, 2019.
+All nineteen volumes were released in a span that lasted from November 6, 2012, to December 10, 2019.
 Outside of North America, the series has been made available in e-book format in the United Kingdom.

 Film

 On June 23, 2018, a live-action film adaptation was released.
 To promote the film, a short 4-episode drama aired on TBS and MBS TV in March, and a sequel titled Missions of Love: Couple Arc (わたしに××しなさい！ カップル編, Watashi ni Shinasai!
 Kappuru-hen) was serialized in Nakayoshi from March to June, 2018.
 The cast stars Tina Tamashiro as Yukina, Yuta Koseki as Shigure, Anna Yamada as Mami, Kanta Sato as Akira, and Daichi Kaneko as Hisame.
-Both adaptations were be directed by Tōru Yamamoto.
+Both adaptations were directed by Tōru Yamamoto.
 The film's theme song, "Ichidaiji", is performed by Polkadot Stingray.